Skip To Main Content

 Automotive Technology has made me a leader and taught me how to work with my hands.
 When I first came into shop, I didn’t know anything about cars, and now I’m confident in my career and with helping my peers.
 Morgan O’Brien, Class of 2018

-DON'T MISS ANY IMPORTANT Summer NEWS & EVENTS
+DON'T MISS ANY IMPORTANT NEWS & EVENTS THIS SPRING

 School Committee Meeting